AdobeDocs/commerce-operations.en/help/performance/application-server.md

 During installation, Adobe Commerce displays prompts to enable support for `openssl`, `mysqlnd`, `sockets`, `http2`, and `postgres`.
 Enter `yes` for all options except `postgres`.

 ### Confirm installation of Open Swoole

 Run `php -m | grep openswoole` to confirm that the extension has been successfully enabled.

-### Resolve errors with the Open Swoole installation
+### Common errors with the Open Swoole installation

 Any errors that occur during Open Swoole installation typically occur during the `pecl` installation phase.
 Typical errors include missing `openssl.h` and `pcre2.h` files.
 To resolve these errors, ensure that these two packages are installed in your local system.